This page documents the complete Nessie specification. This includes:

 id to look up that auxiliary data.

-sha1sum contents ) uniquely reference an object in the Nessie history and is a suitable key to identify an object at a particular point in its history.
-Note that we are not speaking of the java
+For content types that do not track Global State, the hash of the contents object does uniquely reference an object in the Nessie history and is a suitable key to identify an object at a particular point in its history.

 This model puts a strong restriction on the Iceberg table.
 All metadata JSON documents must be stored and none of the built-in iceberg maintenance procedures can be used.
 There are potentially serious issues regarding schema migrations in this model as well.
 Therefore, the Iceberg table spec should be considered subject to change in the near future.